zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

     ```

     ![Image alt text](images/model_coeff.png "View model coefficients")
-7. Run the following commands to make predictions using the test data and display the results:
+7. Run the following script to make predictions using the test data and display the results:

     ```
     %python